Introduction to Community

 The following global ideas guide the design and delivery of this course:

-- Exploring and reflecting on one’s own experience as a member of a community is fundamental to determining how a person will work with others because acknowledging and sharing one’s experiences leads to claiming personal power and precedes the empowerment of others.
+- Exploring and reflecting on one’s own experience as a member of a community is fundamental to understanding socialization and respecting other experiences and perspectives.

 - Communities have many resources.
-Through collaborative work, communities have power, the capacity to effect change, and the abilities to take care of their own members.
-Before one can engage in collaborative relationships, however, s/he must understand the relationship between dependence, independence and interdependence.
+Through collaborative work, communities have power, the capacity to effect change, and the ability to take care of their own members.

 - Critical thinking and the clear effective articulation of ideas in a variety of formats and settings are essential to effective practice and community involvement.

-- In addition to knowing the standards of practice or the expectations of one’s employers, practitioners need to understand their own beliefs and value systems to prevent imposition on others.
+- In addition to knowing the standards of practice or the expectations of one’s employers, practitioners need to continually examine their own beliefs and value systems to understand how they shape professional practice.

-- By making a commitment to become active, ethical practitioners within the political, educational and social service systems, s/he can contribute to the development of healthy communities.
+- By making a commitment to become active, ethical practitioners, human service workers can contribute to the development of healthy communities.

-- Knowing the history of the social services field and service delivery is necessary to understand what has been, what is, and what is to come.
+- Critically examining the history of the social service field and service delivery is necessary to understand what has been, what is, and what is possible.

 - Group Work